What are the Times Higher Education World University Rankings?

 Is there a different table for undergraduate and postgraduate study?

 There is not a different table for undergraduates and postgraduates.
-However, the same performance metrics are relevant to postgraduates, particularly given that Teaching actually takes into account doctorate-to-bachelor student ratio and doctorates awarded per number of academic staff ratio.
+However, the same performance metrics are relevant to postgraduates, particularly given that the Teaching metric actually takes into account doctorate-to-bachelor student ratio and doctorates awarded per number of academic staff ratio.

-Why are the rankings so different to last year?
+Why do the rankings change every year?

 The rankings are dynamic and there are significant changes year-on-year due to changes in university performance.